gubatron/SellerTrade/README.md

 Created by Alden Torres and Angel Leon.

-_Inspired by the [OpenBazaar project](http://www.openbazaar.org) ideals we've built a simple server-sided p2p seller marketplace._
+_Inspired by the [OpenBazaar project](http://www.openbazaar.org) ideals we've built a simple server-sided p2p Bitcoin marketplace that harnesses the indexing and routing powers of the BitTorrent DHT._

 ## Why?